aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ## Step 3: Find the Report

-Look for a file named like:
+- Look for a file named `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`.

-`TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`

-The date and time in the filename help prevent older reports from being overwritten.
+- The date and time in the filename help prevent older reports from being overwritten.

 ---

 ## Step 4: Send the Report to IT Support

-1. Attach the report file to your support ticket or to the IT Support reply email.
+- Attach the report file to your support ticket or to the IT Support reply email.

-2. Send the report back to the technician.
+- Send the report back to the technician.

-3. You may delete the report and the tool after IT Support confirms that they have received the file.
+- You may delete the report and the tool after IT Support confirms that they have received the file.

 ---